Earthquake Smith

 William Gerald "Earthquake" Smith (October 23, 1926 - September 6, 2009) was an American football player who played at the tackle and end positions.
-A native of Lexington, North Carolina, he attended Lexington High School.
-He played college football for North Carolina in 1944 and 1947.
-He served in the military during World War II.
-He was selected by the Chicago Cardinals in the third round (23rd overall pick) of the 1948 NFL draft.
-He did not play for the Cardinals, opting instead to play in the All-America Football Conference (AAFC) for the Chicago Rockets and Los Angeles Dons during the 1948 season.
-He appeared in two games for the Rockets and 10 or 11 games for the Dons.
+He played college football for North Carolina in 1944 and 1947 and served in the military in 1945 and 1946.
+He also played professional football in the All-America Football Conference for the Chicago Rockets and Los Angeles Dons during the 1948 season.